jlortiz0/ImageSort/README.md

 - Fade Speed: How fast the transition between screen is.
 Higher is faster.
 - Dupe sensitivity: How many bits of the hash can be different before two images are declared dissimilar.
 - Sample Size: Controls the size of the image hashes used by the DeDuplicator.
 Changing this will require all images to be rehashed.
+- Dedup Frame: Which video frame should be used by the DeDuplication.
+Changing this will require all videos to be rehashed.

 ## Known Bugs